Sound Design for Video Games: A Primer

-It was a tough decision, but I decided to select myself to be the voice of this totally badass boss.
-I went for a raspy, death metal roar (please don’t injure your vocal chords when recording boss and death SFX).
+It was a tough decision, but I decided to select myself to be the voice of this badass boss.
+I went for a raspy, death metal roar (please don’t injure your vocal cords when recording boss and death SFX).

 Raw vocal recordings found in ‘Boss Roar’ folder

 Now that I have the samples inserted into Live, I’m ready to experiment and start sculpting the audio.
 Since my vocals are in the medium frequency range, I'm going to pitch shift the samples 8 semitones down.
 This gives the samples a lower range, forming my vocals to sound like a large beast.

 After selecting and layering a couple of short vocal roars, I copied the Vox2 sample(bottom sample) and pitched it down even further (-13 semitones.)
 The copied sample will be used to enhance the bass.

 Notice how the samples start and end at the same time?
 Even though we’re using multiple vocal layers, we want to make it seem that the roar is emanating from a single voice.
 Having the layers start and end in sync blends them in the mix.

 Here is the audio effect chain for the vox2 copy.
 As you can see I cut the high frequencies and turned up the bass frequency(roughly at 90Hz.)
 I added multi-band dynamics to compress the sound, and a saturator to warm up the lows.

 This adds a sub-bass undertone for the roar.

 Next, I put the 3 samples into a group channel to add the same effect to all 3 simultaneously.
 I added a reverb effect(Valhalla Plate) to give the roar a proper presence in the environment.